 |

-Midwives generally support and encourage a
+guides generally support and encourage a natural/at-home/hands-on

-in all practical settings |
+pan-death process in all practical settings

 |